Wuhan returns to normal as world still battling pandemic

 Meanwhile, in Hong Kong in southern China, thousands of residents were locked down Saturday in an unprecedented move to contain a worsening outbreak in the city.

 Hong Kong has been grappling to contain a fresh wave of the coronavirus since November.
-Over 4,300 cases have been recorded in the last two months, making up nearly 40% of the city’s total.
+More than 4,300 cases have been recorded in the last two months, making up nearly 40% of the city’s total.

 Authorities said in a statement that an area comprising 16 buildings in the working-class Yau Tsim Mong district will be locked down until all residents have been tested.